DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2025-02-13-improving-the-support-console.md

 ## Activity log

-With the current activity log, there was no way of knowing which claims were included in a payment or clawback if they hadn't been entered using a CSV, as there would be no file to download.
+With the initial iteration of the activity log, there was no way of knowing which claims were included in a payment or clawback if they hadn't been entered using a CSV, as there would be no file to download.

 To improve the activity log, we ensured every action had a page where details could be viewed, any files could be downloaded, and any relevant emails could be resent.